Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline/creating-feature-extractor.md

 end
 ```

-As a next step, compute the mean response of epoch and save it back to the epochGroup.
+Then, compute the average response of each epoch and save it to the `epochGroup`instance

 ```
 epochCell = epochGroup.getFeatureData('EPOCH'); %